U.S. News Rankings

 Dordt College is a private institution that was founded in 1955.
 It has a total undergraduate enrollment of 1,384, its setting is rural, and the campus size is 150 acres.
 It utilizes a semester-based academic calendar.
 Dordt College's ranking in the 2014 edition of Best Colleges is Regional Colleges (Midwest), 6.
 Its tuition and fees are $26,540 (2013-14).

 Dordt College is a Christian college located in Sioux Center, Iowa, about an hour from Sioux City.
-Students can get involved with any of the approximately 40 organizations and clubs on campus, including a Monday Morning Coffee Club and Triathlon Club.
-Dordt also offers a variety of ministry opportunities such as weekly Chapel and the Growing in Faith Together student-led worship service.
-The Putting Love Into Action organization is one of several service groups on campus that organizes service and ministry projects and trips.
+Students can get involved with any of the approximately 40 organizations and clubs on campus, including a Monday Morning Coffee Club and Wrestling Club.
+Dordt also offers a variety of ministry opportunities, such as weekly chapel service and the Growing in Faith Together student-led worship service.
+The Putting Love Into Action organization is one of several groups on campus that organize service projects and trips.
 The Dordt Defenders field a number of varsity teams that compete in the National Association of Intercollegiate Athletics.
-Nearly 90 percent of students live in on-campus residence halls or in apartments surround the school.
+Nearly 90 percent of students live in on-campus residence halls or apartments.

 |School mission and unique qualities (as provided by the school):|